Emily Oster, PhD

 —M

-A concern in early pregnancy is that excessive heat might lead to an increased risk of birth defects.
-For example: this study suggests that there might be an increased risk of several gastrointestinal defects.
+In early pregnancy, there is a concern that excessive heat might lead to an increased risk of birth defects.
+For example: this study (looking at hot tubs) suggests that there might be an increased risk of several gastrointestinal defects.
 There are also studies that focus on neural tube defects.
 The mechanism by which excess body heat might impact fetal development in the first trimester is supported in animal models.
 Some studies show miscarriage risks.

 a pregnant adult stepping in the hot bath tub in the washroom